WiresharkIO/Mcu_Low_Level_IO/code/application_usecase_ATmega328P/README.md

 2. Timer1 (16 bit)
 3. Timer2 (8 bit)

 The 16 bit Timer1 provides a good range (0–65535 → max span = 65536 × 62.5 ns = 4.096 ms at prescaler 1), for latency measurement, so we use it to measure the time.

+Its better to tune prescaler value based on the application in hand, as if not done so the counter wraps after reaching its max value (overflow).